A Multimodal Automated Interpretability Agent: Spurious feature removal experiment

 \subsection{Dataset Selection}

 We use the Spawrious dataset as it provides a more complex classification task than simpler binary spurious classification benchmarks like Waterbirds \cite{wah_branson_welinder_perona_belongie_2011, sagawa2020distributionally} and CelebA \cite{liu2015deep, sagawa2020distributionally}.
-All the images in the dataset are generated with \textit{Stable Diffusion v1.4} \cite{rombach2022highresolution}, which is distinct from the \textit{Stable Diffusion v1.5} model that we equip \maia with.
-See \citet{lynch2023spawrious} for further specific details on the dataset construction.
+All images in the dataset are generated with Stable Diffusion v1.4 \cite{rombach2022highresolution}, which is distinct from the Stable Diffusion v1.5 model in \maia's tool API.
+See \citet{lynch2023spawrious} for further specific details on dataset construction.